elemel/fungeoneer/docs/chapters/02/as-above-so-below.md

 ## Chapter 2: As Above, So Below

 You have entered another dungeon.
-You stand on the staircase tile where you entered, facing east.
+You stand at the bottom of the staircase where you entered, facing east.
 In this dungeon, there are two levels, separated by a blank line on the map:

 ```
 #####]####################[##]###[]#####[##]###]##[######]#########][#######]###